Why Is Drought-Tolerant Landscaping a Good Idea?

 Hardscape Your Way to Water Savings

-If you really want to eliminate landscaping water usage, you can use hardscaping to transform that dusty yard into a luxurious outdoor entertainment area.
+If you really want to eliminate landscaping water usage, you can use hardscaping to transform your backyard into a luxurious outdoor entertainment area.
 There are water incentives available in San Diego for home and business owners.

 While not always the best backyard option for homes with young children, hardscape design in San Diego makes for a nice, clean, and organized look that can’t always be accomplished with plants.